Incubaid/crm/docs/GraphqlAdvanced.md

 - In order to expose a [Graphql](http://graphql.org/learn/) API to a model in a sub application you need to do the following
     - create ```graphql.py``` module in your sub application
-    - Expose a [Graphene](http://docs.graphene-python.org) SQLALCHEMY type our of your model.
+    - Expose a [Graphene](http://docs.graphene-python.org) SQLALCHEMY type out of your model.
 This will be used by your queries and mutations
         - A type is what is returned in results and you can add extra fields to a [Graphene](http://docs.graphene-python.org) SQLALCHEMY type that was not originally in your models
     - define your queries in a class that inherits from ```crm.graphql.BaseQuery```